 VCOM-Carolinas, 350 Howard Street, Spartanburg, SC 29303

-For any problems with registration, please email Zoltan Hajdu at researchday-cc [at] carolinas.vcom.edu.
+For questions about Research Day please email Zoltan Hajdu at researchday-cc [at] carolinas.vcom.edu.

 Will I receive CME credits for attending and participating in this event?

 The Edward Via College of Osteopathic Medicine is accredited by the American Osteopathic Association (AOA) to provide continuing medical education for physicians.
 This program anticipates being approved for AOA Category 1-A CME credit pending approval by the AOA CCME.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Evaluation data will be compiled and provided to the VCOM Assistant Dean of Faculty Development.
 Comments and suggestions regarding program content, location and other program specific details will be considered when planning future activities.
 Grievances regarding program administration and reporting of AOA CME credits will be handled on an individual basis by the Assistant Dean of Faculty Development, Adrienne Ables, at aables [at] carolinas.vcom.edu ().
 Participants with grievances that cannot be resolved by the Assistant Dean will be sent to VCOM administration and then to the AOA CCME.